christianlung/shelterconnect/README.md

 ## Directory Structure
 app/: Contains the main application code for the platform, including React components and pages.

-components/: Contains reusable UI components for the platform.
+components/: Contains reusable UI components for the platform (made with Material UI components).

 lib/: Includes utility functions and libraries used across the project.